Welcome to the Contemporary Design Fitting Room.

-Getting the right size for your garment and knowing how to measure yourself correctly and is the most crucial step in selecting a compression garment.
+Getting the right size for your garment and knowing how to measure yourself correctly is the most crucial step in selecting a compression garment.

-We are happy to answer any questions you may about our compression garments, or suggest a product that may be right for you.
+We are happy to answer any questions you may have about our compression garments, or suggest a product that may be right for you.
 We hope that all your fit and care questions will be answered here.
-If you do not find the answer to your question, please contact us via e-mail at firstname.lastname@example.org or phone at 800-330-6300. .
+If you do not find the answer to your question, please contact us via e-mail at email@example.com or phone at 800-330-6300. .

 How To Put On Your Compression Wear?

 While seated, fasten the girdle up to slightly higher than your knees.
 Secure both the hook & eye and the zippers up to this area.

 While remaining seated, place both legs into the girdle and gently position the girdle into place.
 Now stand up and pull the girdle up, making sure to position the crotch opening as far up as possible.

 Fasten the remaining hook & eye on one side only, and then carefully pull up that zipper.
 Please use extra caution to avoid catching the zipper on the inner padding or fabric and to avoid getting pulls in the material from your fingernails.

 Now fasten the hook & eye on the remaining side.
-This side will be somewhat harderto secure, you may want someone be present to provide assistance.
+This side will be somewhat harder to secure, you may want someone to be present to provide assistance.
 After the hook & eye have been secured, carefully zip up that side.

 Zipper Snags – USE EXTRA CAUTION TO AVOID CATCHING THE ZIPPER IN THE FABRIC OR PADDING.
 If the zipper becomes snagged, stop immediately.
 Do not attempt to force the zipper in any direction.
 Instead, remove the garment completely and gently work with the zipper snag until it becomes freed.

-Urination – We recommend that all female patients: to prevent accidental splashing onto the garment, purchase a small plastic funnel to position close to the perineum when urinating .
+Urination – We recommend to all female patients: to prevent accidental splashing onto the garment, purchase a small plastic funnel to position close to the perineum when urinating .

 Elimination – So that elimination can be accomplished easily without soiling the garment, unzip one side and hold the flap securely to one side .